Skip to content

 What's the weather in {{city}}?

-Prompty converts outputSchema into OpenAI’s response_format with type: "json_schema" and strict mode enabled — the model must return valid JSON with exactly those fields.
+Prompty converts outputs into OpenAI’s response_format with type: "json_schema" and strict mode enabled — the model must return valid JSON with exactly those fields.

-# result is already a dict — no JSON.parse needed
+# result is a StructuredResult (dict subclass) — no JSON.parse needed

 print(result["city"]) # "Seattle"